-This is a shot of Maui from the air.
-The airplanes I traveled in going to and from Molokai were only capable of carrying eight passengers.
+Here are a few shots of Maui from the air.
+The airplanes I traveled in, going to and from Molokai, were only capable of carrying eight passengers.
 The flights took less than half an hour.
 The plane listed and rose and fell.
 It made me think about what a pilot told me once over a loudspeaker on a really bumpy flight: Turbulence is like rough seas.
 The boat might get knocked around a bunch, but it still floats.

 But I liked the turbulence this time.
-The sudden drops and low altitude.
-We could see the islands well, better, even, then we could see them once we were on them.
+The sudden drops and low altitude meant we could see the islands well--better then we could see them even once we were on them.